davidcuellard/tfhe_encrypted_calculator/README.md

 ## Docs

-To run the docs, the nightly toolchain is needed.
+To run the docs, the nightly toolchain is needed to avoid errors.
 Here are the steps:

 1. Install the nightly toolchain: